H2CO3/Sparkling/doc/semantics.md

 §1.6.
 Identifiers

 §1.6.1.
-Identifiers are strings NOT ENCLOSED between quotation marks or apostrophes.
-Identifiers may contain lowercase and uppercase letters, digits and the '_' (underscore) character.
+An identifier is a sequence of lowercase and uppercase letters, digits and the '_' (underscore) character, but it may not begin with a digit.

 §1.6.2.
 Reserved keywords (listed in the grammar) may not be used as identifiers, although they satisfy the above conditions.